lana-20/charles-proxy-features/README.md

     200         POST        app.name    /api/appName/places/add     ...

 Or, instead of manually creating place one by one, I can test this scenario with the help of Postman.
 I could run the same request and send information with a bunch of places to the back-end, so they all get added.
 It's a reasonable approach, which I could use to add the 31st place.
 However, I should not forget to delete those places upon test execution.
 It may get complicated.
 Once a record is inside the database, it's inside, unless I delete it.
 Sometimes I have to delete everything, but keep Home and Work, so I have to figure out how to only delete the intended places from the database.
-It can be inconvenient and time-consiming.
+It can be inconvenient and time-consuming.

-I could generate the data with Postman, or could actually add the data to the database directly by using the UPDATE command.
-But what if I don't want to save anything in the database?
+We could generate the data with Postman, or could actually add the data to the database directly by using the UPDATE command.
+But what if we don't want to save anything in the database?
 My main intent is to verify that I can fit 30 places on the *My Places* screen, that it is scrollable and all, and that the 31st place does not get added.

-I can fool the app, because Charles as the 'man in the middle' has the beautiful ability to intercept requests and responses, decrypt them, and display them in the Charles UI.
+We can fool an app, because Charles as the 'man in the middle' has the beautiful ability to intercept requests and responses, decrypt them, and display them in the Charles UI.
+Charles receives a response from the server and then sends it to me and the app.
+We can see the call details in the desktop Charles app as well as the mobile device screen.

+Because Charles sits as the 'man in the middle', we can change the server response before forwarding it.
+We can take control and ask Charles to not send something real that's coming from the server but replace it with fake data.
+Ib this case, we are not inserting anything into the database, not creating any places, we're just fooling an app.

+I log out as a guest and log back in as a registered user.
+I go to *My Places* in my app.
+Then in Charles I click on the "getuserplaces' call sequence:

+    Code        Method      Host        Path                                ...
+    200         POST        app.name    /api/appName/places/getuserplaces   ...

+The Contents tab display the following user details:

+    {
+    “user_key”: “lana_sdet@gmail.com_2783”,
+    “token”: “36uw5768hdukhg678sdhhg6”
+    }

+Once this request hits the server, the server queries the information for the user and returns the user's Home, Work, and custom Space Needle location.
+The same places display on the mobile screen as well.

+    [{
+    “address_type”: “home”
+    }, {
+    “address_type”: “work”
+    }, {
+    “address”: “Space Needle\n 400 Broad Street, Seattle, Washington, United States, 98109”, “address_type”: “custom”,
+    “created”: 1620870663,
+    “last_modified”: 1620870663,
+    “lat”: 47.620422,
+    “lon”: -122.349358,
+    “name”: “Space Needle”,
+    “place_id”: 2,
+    “user_key”: 7572
+    }]

+The **Map Local** feature of Charles Proxy can help me make Charles send to my app not the actual real response that comes from the back-end but something else entirely.
+We can 'fool' the application with the fake 'getuserplaces' data, for example.

+Go to the Tools menu, check the Map Local Settings option, and Enable Map Local.
+In the Map Local, we can manipulate the app, when it hits a particular endpoint, to diplay some other data in lieu of the real actual data coming from the back-end server.
+I need to fool the app with the 'getuserplaces' part.

+I copy the call's URL, go to Tools > Map Local Settings, and then add this endpoint.
+The menu shows Edit Mapping and has sections for Map From and Map To.
+In Map From, we have to provide our protocol type (http or https), our hostname (appname.com), our port number (default port is 443 - can leave it empty), and provide the path (/api/appname/places/getuserplaces).
+Don't populate the fields individuall, just paste the entire endpoint URL into any field, click inside any other field, and all the respective fields will auto-complete.

+Now, in the Map To section, we have to provide a "Local Path".
+If I click Choose, I should be able to upload a file.
+What kind of file?
+I want to upload a JSON file, where I have a different data set.
+Instead of 3 places - Home, Work, and Space Needle - I need to test more.
+So, I copy whatever server response I have for now and paste it in a text or code editor.
+Then I copy/paste paste the Space Needle address multiple times, until I end up with an array of 30 JSON objects.
+I customize the address values with a numeric index to distinguish among them.
+During testing, this helps to tell how many hit the screen and identify them.

+So, let's create multiple places and save the file as multi_reservations.json (need JSON format files for Charles):

+    [{
+    “address_type”: “home”
+    }, {
+    “address_type”: “work”
+    }, {
+    “address”: “Space Needle1\n 400 Broad Street, Seattle, Washington, United States, 98109”, “address_type”: “custom”,
+    “created”: 1620870663,
+    “last_modified”: 1620870663,
+    “lat”: 47.620422,
+    “lon”: -122.349358,
+    “name”: “Space Needle”,
+    “place_id”: 2,
+    “user_key”: 7572
+    },
+     {
+    “address”: “Space Needle2\n 400 Broad Street, Seattle, Washington, United States, 98109”, “address_type”: “custom”,
+    “created”: 1620870663,
+    “last_modified”: 1620870663,
+    “lat”: 47.620422,
+    “lon”: -122.349358,
+    “name”: “Space Needle”,
+    “place_id”: 2,
+    “user_key”: 7572
+    },

+    ...

+     {
+    “address”: “Space Needle27\n 400 Broad Street, Seattle, Washington, United States, 98109”, “address_type”: “custom”,
+    “created”: 1620870663,
+    “last_modified”: 1620870663,
+    “lat”: 47.620422,
+    “lon”: -122.349358,
+    “name”: “Space Needle”,
+    “place_id”: 2,
+    “user_key”: 7572
+    },
+    …
+     {
+    “address”: “Space Needle28\n 400 Broad Street, Seattle, Washington, United States, 98109”, “address_type”: “custom”,
+    “created”: 1620870663,
+    “last_modified”: 1620870663,
+    “lat”: 47.620422,
+    “lon”: -122.349358,
+    “name”: “Space Needle”,
+    “place_id”: 2,
+    “user_key”: 7572
+    }]

 ...